 M.S.
 August 2009.
 Now a PhD student at the University of Toronto in the

 thesis on An Extended Analysis of a Method of All Words Sense

 - Mahesh Joshi M.S.

 August 2006 [co-advised with Rich Maclin].
-Now a PhD student at
+Mahesh will be joining

 Carnegie Mellon University in the Language Technologies Institute.